 The internal flowway berms within the NDA and SDA are needed to allow the completed C-111 South Dade project to maintain a continuous hydraulic ridge to inhibit seepage loss from ENP during periods of limited water availability.
+The L-31 Canal provides gravity drainage of groundwater from ENP along its eastern border.
 The 2012 NDA EA initially proposed construction of the internal flowway berms along the eastern side of the detention areas to coincide with the existing S-332B and S-332C pump station inflow locations and to minimize potential water quality effects on the adjacent ENP vegetation.
-Subsequent stakeholder coordination efforts conducted as part of the FDEP permitting process for the NDA construction identified a preferred alignment of the NDA and SDA internal flowway berms along the western side of the detention areas, and this alignment is included in Alternative 3.
+Subsequent stakeholder coordination efforts conducted as part of the FDEP permitting process for the NDA construction identified a preferred alignment of the NDA and SDA internal flowway berms along the western side of the detention areas, and this alignment became the preferred alignment for Alternative 3.
 The western flowway alignments are expected to be more effective than eastern flowway berms to minimize seepage losses from ENP since they would be located closer to ENP.
 The western flowway control depth would be 2 feet and would provide approximately 600 acres of water storage in the NDA and 430 acres in the SDA; the NDA and SDA western flowways would receive initial inflows from S-357, S-332B, and S-332C.
-The detention area west of the flowway berm area will have a longer hydroperiod than the eastern portion of the detention areas, resulting in a reduction of seepage eastward towards the C-111 basin (which is closer to the agricultural areas) compared to the previously considered eastern alignment of the internal flowways in the 2012 NDA EA.
-This alternative also includes the construction of additional internal berms which delineate inflow corridors from the S-332B and S-332C pump stations to convey NDA and SDA inflows to the western flowways.
-The proposed internal berm alignments for Alternative 3 are shown in Figure 2.3-1.
+The detention area west of the flowway berm area will have a longer hydroperiod than the eastern portion of the detention areas, resulting in a reduction of seepage eastward towards the C-111 basin (which is closer to the agricultural areas) compared to the previously considered eastern alignment of the internal flowways in the 2012 NDA EA (USACE, 2012b).
+This alternative also includes the construction of additional internal berms that delineate inflow corridors from the S-332B and S-332C pump stations to convey NDA and SDA inflows to the western flowways.
+The proposed internal berm alignments for Alternative 3 are shown in Figure 5.

-A hydrologic analysis was conducted to determine the optimal alignment for the proposed internal berms within the NDA and SDA, and to determine the optimal berm height the berms proposed with Alternative 3.
+A hydrologic analysis was conducted to determine the optimal alignment for the proposed internal berms within the NDA and SDA, and to determine the optimal berm height.
 The general methodology and results from this analysis are further detailed in Section 2.3.1.